 Have you recently been gifted a piece of family jewellery, and are wondering what to do with it?

 While the idea of inherited jewellery is a romantic one, the reality can be a little different.
-This is especially true if the piece is overly stylized or typical of a certain era.

 In this article, we cover the 4 essentials thing to consider when you redesign or choose to remount inherited engagement jewellery.